 The Township of Muskoka Lakes Emergency Control Group met Saturday afternoon to discuss the situation and may issue a further update if required by Sunday evening.
 Residents are encouraged to monitor local media outlets, the MNRF and the Township of Muskoka Lakes website for updates.

-The Township is currently accessing additional sandbags as they are in limited supply across the province, according to the release.
+The Township is currently accessing additional sandbags as they are in limited supply across the province.
 Sandbags are for the protection of homes and accommodations only.
 The Township has made sand, sandbags and shovels available at the Glen Orchard Yard (3951 Muskoka Road 169), Patterson Yard (1078 Raymond Road) and Bala Sports Park (3224 Muskoka Road 169) on a fill-your-own basis.

 For more information on flooding, visit the Township of Muskoka Lakes Watershed Alerts and Notices page on the township website.
 For a Municipal Emergency contact after hours, call 1-705-765-3156.
 For Emergency Services, call 911.